berkshelf/berkshelf/_includes/index.md

 ### Berksfile

 Dependencies are managed via a `Berksfile` in the directory where you want the cookbooks to be installed.
-The Berksfile, like Bundler's Gemfile, contains which cookbooks are needed and, optionally, where to find them:
+The Berksfile is like Bundler's Gemfile.
+It contains a list of sources identifying what Cookbooks to retrieve and where to get them.

     cookbook 'memcached'
     cookbook 'nginx'
     cookbook 'my_app', path: '/path/to/cookbook'
     cookbook 'mysql', git: 'git://github.com/opscode-cookbooks/mysql.git'

-Once you have a Berksfile run the install command and the Cookbooks and their dependencies, recurisively, will be installed to a central location on your local disk called a `Berkshelf`.
+Once you have a Berksfile run the install command.
+The Cookbooks and their dependencies, recurisively, will be installed to a central location on your local disk called a Berkshelf.
 The Berkshelf is by default located at `~/.berkshelf`.

     $ knife berks install